Dakshesh-007/Image_Inpainting_Gan/README.md

 - Open an issue to describe bugs, feature requests, or desired improvements.
 - Fork -> create a feature branch -> open a PR.
 Include tests or examples for large changes.

 ---

-## License & Citation
-- No LICENSE file is included by default in the repository.
-Add a license file (e.g., MIT or Apache-2.0) at the repo root to make usage terms explicit.

----